 Option 2: Hire a Professional to Build Your Site with a Church Theme

 Pastors, staff and volunteers are successfully building their own church websites with WordPress themes.
-We have a no questions asked money back guarantee at churchthemes.com that 97.5% of our theme buyers have not used.
+We have a no questions asked money back guarantee at ChurchThemes.com that only a small percentage have used.
 I’m convinced based on our low refund rate and on what I’ve been hearing that WordPress and a solid Customizer-supporting theme with thorough documentation and support is a solution that many churches can handle.

 Below are professionals that I trust to help build your website using a church WordPress theme.